 This is the entire game.
 This is how "don't tread on me" becomes "Meta should be allowed to do whatever it wants."
 This is how the rights of the lone hacker working in their garage become indistinguishable from the rights of a multinational with a market cap larger than most countries' GDP.
 The Magna Carta literally argues that the government should reduce barriers to collaboration between cable companies and phone companies in the name of individual freedom and social equality.
 Winner caught this in 1997.

-between the cable and phone industries – is socially elitist.
+That is why obstructing such collaboration – in the cause of forcing a competition between the cable and phone industries – is socially elitist.
 To the extent it prevents collaboration between the cable industry and the phone companies, present federal policy actually thwarts the Administration's own goals of access and empowerment.

 What makes the essay uncomfortable to read now is that Winner wasn't even predicting the future.
 He was just describing what was already happening and noting where it would obviously lead.
 He saw the media mergers and asked the question nobody in the industry wanted to answer: what happened to the predicted collapse of large centralized structures in the age of electronic media?
 Where, exactly, did the decentralization go?
 He saw that the cyberlibertarians were going to deliver the opposite of everything they promised, and that they were going to keep getting paid to promise it anyway.